MaxTheBeast300/Hist1900memex/docs/index.md

 - Continue expanding the visual mapping of the memex.
 - Continue expanding my sources and enrich my perspective on the internet.
 - Continue to interlink with other people's memex
+- Continue to expand interests of research surrounding the internet and its impact

 ---